stevenhan1991/stevenhan1991.github.io/_pages/about.md

   - /about.html
 ---

 I'm an Assistant Professor in the [Division of Emerging Interdisciplinary Areas](https://emia.hkust.edu.hk) at [the Hong Kong University of Science and Technology](https://hkust.edu.hk/).
-Prior that, I spend two years at the Chinese University of Hong Kong, Shenzhen, as an assistant professor.
+Prior that, I spent two years at the Chinese University of Hong Kong, Shenzhen, as an assistant professor.
 I recevied my Ph.D. degree in Computer Science and Engineering at [University of Notre Dame](https://www.nd.edu/) under the supervison of [Prof. Chaoli Wang](https://sites.nd.edu/chaoli-wang/).
 I received my master's degree in Computer Software and Theory and my bachelor's degree in Software Engineering.
 Both from [Xidian University](https://en.xidian.edu.cn).

 <h1 id='research'>Research</h1>
 My research lies at the intersection of scientific visualization, human-computer interaction, and machine learning.
 Scientific simulations generate vast amounts of volumetric data essential for understanding various natural phenomena.
 My work seeks to address the following key challenges: